FranzKriegeld0345/FranzKriegeld0345/README.md

 ## 🚀 About Me

-I'm a passionate **Full-Stack Developer** and **Tech Entrepreneur** based in Hungary 🇭🇺, with a deep enthusiasm for cutting-edge technologies and innovative solutions.
-As the **Owner and Lead Developer** of [**Kranem.hu**](https://kranem.hu), I lead a dynamic team focused on delivering exceptional digital experiences and robust web solutions.
+I'm a passionate **Full-Stack Developer** and **Tech Entrepreneur** based in Hungary 🇭🇺, with extensive experience in hosting services and server infrastructure.
+As the **Founder and CEO** of [**Kranem.hu**](https://kranem.hu), I lead a premium hosting company that provides high-quality, affordable server solutions directly from Hungary with professional 24/7 support and modern management interfaces.

-My journey in tech spans multiple years of hands-on experience, from crafting elegant user interfaces to architecting scalable backend systems.
-I believe in the power of clean code, innovative thinking, and continuous learning to solve complex problems and create meaningful impact.
+My expertise spans server administration, infrastructure management, and full-stack development.
+I specialize in delivering reliable hosting solutions with lightning-fast NVMe SSD performance, comprehensive DDoS protection, and strategic server locations optimized for Hungarian and European clients.

 ```javascript
 const franzKriegeld = {